Alvacast

-Alvacast is a heavy metal band formed in Uruguay in 1985.
-They are one of the most influential bands of the heavy metal scene in South America, in the 1980s, alongside bands such as Cross (Uruguay), Acido (Uruguay), Hermética (Argentina) Massacre (Chile), and Sepultura (Brazil).
-The band also recorded in English and later settled in Canada.
+Alvacast is a heavy metal band formed in Uruguay in 1985 that later relocated to Canada, where it remained active until its dissolution.

 History

 Beginnings in Uruguay

 The band was formed in 1985 by original members Gustavo Rea (bass), Gustavo "Tycho" Artigas (guitar), Clement "Bhilo" Lopez (guitar), Jorge Villar (drums) and Charly D. Lopez (vocals).
 The five musicians started playing in Montevideo, as well as the surrounding areas, gradually amassing a following that expressed a keen interest in the band's new musical output.

 In 1986, Alvacast recorded their first demo, "Campos de sangre", containing the song "Campos De Sangre ("Fields of Blood"), and performed at the Montevideo Rock Festival with bands from Argentina, Brasil and Chile.
 The following year the band signed to the Orfeo record label and recorded their first album, Al Borde del Abismo, on vinyl, subsequently performing the full-length recording before a sold-out Odeon Theatre in Montevideo.
 Alvacast then traveled throughout Uruguay in support of their debut album and consequently secured a prominent position in the country's rock music scene of the time.
 Later in 1987, Alvacast featured in the Argentinian show, "Rock de Primera" (including Charly García, RIFF, La Torre and others on the bill), held in Buenos Aires, and then played at the Rock Theatre in November with Kamikaze (Argentina).

 During 1988, the band consolidated its lineup, with Clement "Bhilo" Lopez leaving the group in 1988 and Leonardo Lamela (guitar) joining it.
 It was also at this time that music industry press from around the world displayed an interest in the band itself, as well as its music, with European magazines running articles on the band's activities.
 Alvacast toured heavily in 1988, performing at Montevideo Rock II and playing smaller club shows in Buenos Aires throughout the year.
 Support for the live shows came from Dr. Jekyll, Retrosatan, and Hermética, among others.
 In December 1988, Alvacast traveled to Chile to perform two shows in the capital, Santiago de Chile: one was at the Estadio Manuel Plaza, where audiences were disappointed by the show's technical aspects; and a second, more spectacular show was held at the Chile Stadium before more than 4,000 people, leading to high levels of subsequent press coverage.

 In 1989, Alvacast recorded their second album Inocente...
 Hasta que se Demuestre lo Contrario, also under Orfeo.
 The popular reception of the band in Argentina led to the Radio Tripoli label overseeing the Argentinian release of the group's second album, with a subsequent expansion into Chile and Venezuela, where the first album was also locally released.
 In Argentina, Alvacast played with Rata Blanca, Lethal and Jaf Alakran at the Halley nightclub, and in 1990 became the first Uruguayan group to complete a "sold-out" performance at the Estadio Obras Sanitarias in Buenos Aires.